agroup/tripleo-puppet-elements/elements/neutron-network-node/README.md

-Install components for Neutron network node.
+Install components for Neutron network node with puppet

 Configuration
 -------------